Garlics07/Garlics07/README.md

 - 👋 Hi, I’m @Garlics07 but my real name is Marco
 - 👀 I’m interested in developing code , cause i like create something that work
 - 🌱 I’m currently learning HTML,CSS,JS using also XML and DB creation whit EasyPHP and phpMyAdmin
-- 📫 How to reach me: mail:marcogilardi23@gmail.com
+- 📫 How to reach me: mail:marco.gilardi17@gmail.com
-- ⚡ Fun fact: i dunno
+- ⚡ Fun fact: i have my personal webiste https://garlics.it

 <!---
 Garlics07/Garlics07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.